malach-it/boruta-server/README.md

 ![logo-yellow](images/logo-yellow.png)

-Boruta is an authorization server implementing OAuth 2.0 and Openid Connect specifications.
+Boruta is a standalone authorization server implementing OAuth 2.0 and Openid Connect specifications.
 It provides administration tools and a customizable identity provider out of the box to manage authorization, but also a gateway to apply access rules to incoming traffic.

 ## Status

 This server is on an ongoing beta stage.
 Developments are moving fast on master then are keen to be less stable.
 Tagged versions are said to be stable and sanity tested.

 As far as I know, there are no production deployments of the server.
-I would be happy to contribute to deployments if ones want to go for it, just contact me and a discussion can be started to fulfill the your specific needs.
+I would be happy to contribute to deployments if ones want to go for it.
+Reach out, we can discuss the needs of your use case.

 ## Implemented specifications and certification